StanfordAHA/garnet/README.md

 Include a README with setup instructions and how to use.
 At a baseline, refer users to your travis script and tests for examples.

+### Branching and Pull Requests
+Code should be developed on a non-master branch, and pull requested into master when ready.